incremental-design/app-stencils/CONTRIBUTE.md

 11. Tell Typescript where to put compiled code.

     You need to tell Typescript where it should put the code it compiles, or it will dump it directly into `packages/shared/<name-of-package>`.
 Since your package's `package.json` `main` field already points to `dist/`, you need to make sure Typescript does as well.
-Go to your `tsconfig.json`, Uncomment `outDir` and set it to `dist/`.
+Go to your `tsconfig.json`, Uncomment `outDir` and set it to `./dist/`.

     ![Set `outDir`](./.readme/tsconfig-outdir.gif)

 12. Tell Typescript which types it needs to import.

-    If you want Typescript to type-check any Browser, Node or Jest API calls you make, you need to tell it to import the type declarations for those APIs:
+    If you want Typescript to type-check any browser, Node or Jest API calls you make, you need to tell it to import the type declarations for those APIs:

-- Uncomment `types` and set it to `[" webpack-env","jest","node"]`
+- Uncomment `types` and set it to `["webpack-env","jest","node"]`
 - Add the `lib` field to the `compilerOptions` field and set it to `["esnext", "dom", "dom.iterable", "scripthost"]`

   ![set `types` and `lib` fields](./.readme/ts-types-lib.gif)